gravitational/gravity/assets/robotest/README.md

 For upgrade to/from versions:

  1. Download & cache appropriate tele from the gravity release infrastructure.
- 2. Build the the robotest image using the `upgrade-base` manifest with the downloaded tele.
+ 2. Build the robotest image using the `upgrade-base` manifest with the downloaded tele.

 Caching is critical because (as of 2020-09):